FrancescoBaroneItaly/bluemix-wordpress/README.md

-WordPress on Bluemix uses the [Composer package manager](https://getcomposer.org) to install the [wordpress package from johnpbloch](https://packagist.org/packages/johnpbloch/wordpress) and configures the installation to use Compose (MySQL) for data and IBM Object Storage for media.
+WordPress on Bluemix uses the [Composer package manager](https://getcomposer.org) to install the [wordpress package from johnpbloch](https://packagist.org/packages/johnpbloch/wordpress) and configures the installation to use Compose (MySQL) for data and IBM Cloud Object Storage for media.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button_x2.png)](https://bluemix.net/deploy?repository=https://github.com/ibmjstart/bluemix-wordpress)